Sp3rick/GroupHelp/README.md

     jsdoc GHbot object in GHbot.js
     add configuration to allow/disallow adding bot from non-admin users commands help panel
+    notify founder and admins when bot get added in the group in thanksgiving message handle "chat_member" event adding/removing automatically from admin list implement media and link buttons in rules.js

 -medium term:
     (once bot will be declared ready to use) add code versioning system to update database when user update it